rhino-linux/repo/README.md

 # Pacstall Programs

-This is the default repository of pacscripts which [pacstall](https://github.com/pacstall/pacstall) uses to install software.
+This is the default repository of pacscripts which [Rhino Linux](https://github.com/rhino-linux) uses to install software.
 You can fork this repository and add make your own package repository as long as it follows the basic structure:

 ```monospace
 package-repository/